-There are a few but adequate exposed MY-BASIC APIs (Application Programming Interface) for C, C++, Java, Objective-C, Swift, C#, and other programmers.
-MY-BASIC is written with pure C, what you need to do before scripting with MY-BASIC is just copy my_basic.h and my_basic.c to the target project, then add them to the project build configuration; all interfaces are declared in my_basic.h.
-Most APIs return an int value, most of them should return MB_FUNC_OK if there was no execution error most of the time.
+There are a few but adequate exposed MY-BASIC APIs (Application Programming Interface) for C, C++, Objective-C, etc. programmers.
+MY-BASIC is written with pure C, what you need to do before scripting with MY-BASIC is just copy my basic.h and my basic.c to the target project, then add them to the project build configuration; all interfaces are declared in my_basic.h.
+Most APIs return an int value, they should return MB_FUNC_OK if there was no execution error most time.